Protection against Discrimination, Harassment, and Retaliation

 Georgetown University provides equal opportunity in employment for all persons, and prohibits unlawful discrimination and harassment in all aspects of employment because of age, color, disability, family responsibilities, gender identity or expression, genetic information, marital status, matriculation, national origin, personal appearance, political affiliation, race, religion, sex, sexual orientation, veteran’s status or any other factor prohibited by law.

 Georgetown University prohibits retaliation, harassment, or other adverse action against an individual for making a complaint in good faith, assisting in an investigation, opposing harassment or otherwise exercising rights protected by law.
 It also prohibits taking any adverse academic or employment related action against an individual based on an unsubstantiated allegation or rumor of harassment.
 Retaliation should be reported promptly to the Office of Institutional Diversity, Equity, and Affirmative Action and may result in disciplinary action up to and including dismissal.

 Georgetown University interprets its non-discrimination and anti-harassment policies to prohibit discrimination, including harassment, based on actual or perceived shared ancestry or ethnic characteristics, or citizenship or residency in a country with a dominant religion or distinct religious identity.
-This protection against discrimination includes caste-based discrimination.
+This protection against discrimination includes antisemitism, caste-based discrimination, and Islamophobia.